 It’s one of the questions we’re most often asked: How long should my video be?
-While there is no concrete answer, we live by a simple rule at Moarly Creative — the shorter the better.
+While there is no concrete answer, we live by a simple rule at our Seattle video production company — the shorter the better.
 And there are several reason for that.

 Listen to this story: